 - Green bean

-Nattō (納豆) is a peculiar traditional dish in Japan because of its sticky texture, strong flavor and smell.
+Nattō (納豆) is a peculiar traditional dish in Japan because of its sticky texture, strong flavor, and smell.
 It is made of fermented soybeans and it is usually served on rice or with mustard and long onions.
-Even if it is a little weird dish, many Japanese actually like it and those who don’t still eat it anyway because it is believed to be really healthy.
+Even if it is a little weird dish, many Japanese like it, and those who don’t still eat it anyway because it is believed to be really healthy.

 Omurice (オムライス) is a Japanese dish that was influenced by the Western culture.
-It is basically an omelet with fried rice, vegetables and meat inside, but it is incredibly good.
+It is an omelet with fried rice, vegetables, and meat inside, but it is incredibly good.
 Although it is particularly appreciated by children, adults also eat omurice.

-Aditionnaly, you can also find omurice with fried soba inside instead of rice which is called omusoba.
-Yes, Japanese definitely love rice and noodles. 🙂
+Additionally, you can also find omurice with fried soba inside instead of rice which is called omusoba.
+Yes, the Japanese love rice and noodles. 🙂

-Udon (うどん) is another extremely famous type of noodles just like soba or ramen.
+Udon (うどん) is another extremely famous type of noodle just like soba or ramen.
 It is a thick wheat flour noodle, boiled in a pot of hot water, and usually served in soup.
-Over the noodles you will usually see some chopped scallions, but it is also common to see tempura or fried tofu, for example.
+Over the noodles, you will usually see some chopped scallions, but it is also common to see tempura or fried tofu, for example.